Bookkeeping Case Study – Specialty Retail Store

-A single location Retail Specialty Store established 25 years plus.
+A single location speciality Retail Store established 20 years.

 The business model had changed and the owner’s wife no longer had time to do the company’s books in house and so they decided to outsource their bookkeeping.